All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 The Royal Danish Library has signed a three-year agreement with Cambridge for the period covering 2023-2025.

-The agreement includes the option to publish without APC payment in a number of Cambridge's hybrid journals.
+The agreement includes the option to publish without APC payment in a number of Cambridge's journals.

 NOTE!